 When you’re experiencing joint pain caused by arthritis, you may also have reduced mobility or chronic pain and may not feel like exercising or any other form of physical activity.
 Taking up joint-friendly and low impact exercises can help improve joint pain, muscle flexibility, circulation, movement issues, stress and your overall well being.
 Activities like walking, biking and swimming is a great place to start but it’s important to know what works for you and to modify your exercises when necessary to reduce the risk of injury.

-For Arthritis Awareness Month in September, we’ve rounded up some useful everyday exercises (no equipment required!) to help you get active safely.
+We’ve rounded up some useful everyday exercises (no equipment required!) to help you get active safely.
 Try out these simple exercises today.

 Laying on your side with your knees bent to 90 degrees, slowly lift and lower the top knee.
 Keep your pelvis stable and your core active.
 Try 2-3 sets of 8-12 reps.
 The clamshell is a great exercise to improve pelvis alignment during standing activities and for preventing knee pain.